Riyum/termcs/README.md

 * Search the table with regex compatible patterns
 * Full/mini table mode
   - When in mini mode only the top and bottom 15 pairs are shown
+* Sort the table by a specific column
 * Cross platform
   - Windows, macOS and Linux ready.